aws/aws-cdk/packages/@aws-cdk/aws-lambda-python/README.md

 **Lambda with custom Docker Build Time Variables**

-Use the `build_args` parameter to pass build arguments when building the bundling image:
+Use the `buildArgs` parameter to pass build arguments when building the bundling image:

 ```ts
 new lambda.PythonFunction(this, 'MyFunction', {